-Alexander Nevsky Cathedral, 1899, the oldest church and the first stone building in the city.
-The church had a difficult fate, it survived the planned destruction only due to its perfect design and, of course, the God’s help.
-In the 30-ies of the 20th century communists decided to explode the building, two useless attempts were made, which only resulted in destructions of the nearby buildings, so the building was left but turned to the warehouse first, then to a club and in the beginning of the 90ies it was returned to the Russian Orthodox Church.
+Alexander Nevsky Cathedral, 1899, the oldest church and the first brick building in the city.
+The church had a difficult fate, it survived the planned destruction only thanks to its perfect design and, of course, God’s help.
+In the 30-ies of the 20th century communists decided to explode the building, two useless attempts were made, which only resulted in minor destruction of the nearby buildings, so the building was left but turned to the warehouse first, then to a club and in the beginning of the 90ies it was returned to the Russian Orthodox Church.
 It was renovated, some old icons were found, and today the Cathedral is one of the main tourist attractions and one of the most beautiful buildings.
 It is located in the very beginning of Krasny Prospect, the main city street, thus symbolizing the beginning of the city, too.

-Ascention Cathedral, 1913.
+Ascension Cathedral, 1913.
 This church was the only one in the city, which functioned as a church during the Soviet period.
 It was smaller, there was no chapel and no baptistry, it was much less luxurious inside, but it was the only place people could go on Christmas and Easter days.
 Now it is the largest church in the city.
 Its location close to Krasny Prospect metro station makes it the most visited on all church holidays and sermons.

 Protection of the Blessed Virgin Church, 1901, restored 1994.
-This small wooden and very cozy church was first built in 1901 as a church school.
-It was involved in education, charity and many other social initiatives, but after the Revolution 1917 it was closed as most churches in the country.
+This small wooden and very cozy church was first built in 1901 as a school.
+It was involved in education, charity and many other social initiatives, but after the Revolution 1917 it was closed, like most churches in the country.
 The building was used for various purposes and as it was made of wood, it nearly broke down with the time, so in the beginning of the 90ies, when religion stopped being prohibited, the Orthodox Church had to rebuild and redecorate the building completely.
 It is located in the quiet downtown and it never gets really crowded.
-Its plain and neat atmosphere is so peaceful and serene that even non-christians say they feel relaxed here.
+Its plain and neat atmosphere is so peaceful and serene that even non-Christians say they feel relaxed here.

 All Russian Saints Church, 1991.
 Located in the research district of Academgorodok, this church is one of the simplest, but one of the serenest churches in Novosibirsk.
 Built of wood and surrounded by white birches, it is a real pearl of this city part.
 The church is engaged in charity and medical activities, it has its secondary school and kindergarten, where together with general subjects children study Orthodox religion.
-Currently the church is building a house of charity nearby for those who need care.
+Currently the church is constructing a house of charity nearby for those who need care.
 It actively cooperates with foreign charitable and religious institutions.